bwgjoseph/spring-boot-consumer-driven-contract-demo/README.md

 - Ease of use
 - Learning curve / Overhead

+### Developer Experience

+#### Documentation

+- Both libraries don't provide the best out-of-the-box experience to start as the documentation seem to jump all around, and are quite confusing (sometimes)

+#### Tooling Support

+- So far, I am using `gradle` to test in my demo, and online is lacking on the support for `gradle`.
+Most of the example are written using `maven`, and my attempt to use `gradle` has faced multiple issues.
+  - Especially when an error occurs, it wasn't quite clear of what exactly is happening.
+I have to enable `--info or --debug` to see what exactly is the issue
+  - One example was when using `SCC`, in my contract, I did not enclose the `response.body.email` with quotes, but the error was pointing at `Line 5` of the `getAllProfiles.groovy` file which was the start of the contract and was able to know when I turn on `--debug` mode
+- To be fair, if I had chose to use `maven`, the experience should have been better

 ## Further exploration

 Possibly look into using [Spring Cloud Contract](https://spring.io/projects/spring-cloud-contract#overview) with [pact-broker](https://cloud.spring.io/spring-cloud-contract/reference/html/howto.html#how-to-use-pact-broker)